Collaboration with Cisco Explores Frontier of Data Technologies

 “University-industry partnerships are not always easy to set up, as they are often subject to various laws and regulations that make for intellectual property transfer from university to industry an extremely tedious and arduous process,” said Ramana Kompella, PhD, Cisco research head in systems and networking.
 “We found University of Minnesota a fantastic place to collaborate and partner, with their extremely industry-friendly and forward-looking MN-IP initiative, which lays out an awesome foundational framework for us to foster a win-win collaborative agreement.”

-Read the full story in Inquiry to learn more about the collaboration and the funded projects.
+Read the full story to learn more about the collaboration and the funded projects.